AI in Healthcare: A Model for Managing Risks as Well as Rewards

 On a decentralized network, participants always have control over who can access their data and how that data can be accessed.
 This is made possible through services that manage and unlock access to permissioned data based on the use case.

-The authorized transactions between network participants are trackable, auditable, and immutable through a blockchain node within each participant’s home base.
+The authorized transactions between network participants are trackable, auditable, and immutable.
 This effectively lowers issues of distrust, friction, and data hoarding between payers and providers.

 How does a decentralized network improve the patient experience?

-The administration of healthcare—those back-end processes like coverage discovery, prior authorization, and collections—are highly complex and often involve inefficient, manual, error-prone workflows that can impede a patient’s ability to receive timely access to care and know how it will cost.
+The administration of healthcare—those revenue cycle processes like coverage verification, prior authorization, and collections—are highly complex and often involve inefficient, manual, error-prone workflows that can impede a patient’s ability to receive timely care or to know how much it will cost.
 A decentralized network provides an entirely new way to administer those processes by:

 How healthcare can become more interoperable with a decentralized network

-The annual cost of administrative inefficiencies in the U.S. healthcare system has reached an estimated $496 billion, with billing, coding, physician administrative activities, and insurance administration being primary drivers.
+The annual cost of administrative inefficiencies in the U.S. healthcare system has reached into the billions, with billing, coding, physician administrative activities, and insurance administration being primary drivers.

 An ecosystem full of obstacles

 The challenges of today’s outdated interoperability architecture are significant.
 From a connectivity standpoint, partner connectivity and workflows require multiple vendors and system integrations.
-From a data management standpoint, today’s interoperability systems require multiple entities to support, which has led to a lack of traceability, control, and auditability.
+From a data management standpoint, today’s interoperability systems require numerous third parties to support, which has led to a lack of traceability, control, and auditability, as well as security issues.
 These third parties must aggregate, store, and repurpose data, which means they control the redistribution to payers, providers, and partners.
-Because of this, the stakeholders who actually use the data—payers and providers—have little control over when, where, and how they can access it.
+Because of this, payers and providers have little control over when, where, and how they can access it.

 Most healthcare organizations have invested in digital and interoperability strategies that, ultimately, have narrow potential and limited scalability.
 The high costs to maintain connections to multiple third parties require payers and providers to implement and maintain numerous single-use, point-to-point connections.

-Manual transactions, administrative burdens, incomplete interoperability, and costly and ineffective legacy systems have led to increased total processing spend, provider burnout, poorer outcomes, and limited innovation.
+Manual transactions, administrative burdens, poor interoperability, and costly and ineffective legacy systems have led to increased total processing spend, provider burnout, poorer outcomes, and limited innovation.

 A new kind of interoperability in healthcare